damianlewis/devbox/README.md

 #### Ubuntu
-By default the VM uses Ubuntu 16.04.
+By default DevBox uses Ubuntu 16.04.
 To use a different version, add/update the `ubuntu-ver` property.
 Supported versions are `14.04` and `16.04`.
 ```
 ubuntu-ver: "14.04"
 ```

 #### Webserver
-By default the VM uses Nginx as the webserver.
+By default DevBox uses Nginx as the webserver.
 To use a different webserver, add/update the `webserver` property.
 The webservers supported are `nginx` and `apache`.
 ```
 webserver: apache
 ```

 #### PHP
-By default the VM uses PHP 7.1.
+By default DevBox uses PHP 7.1.
 To use a different version, add/update the `php-ver` property.
 Supported versions are `5.6`, `7.0` and `7.1`.
 ```
 php-ver: "7.0"
 ```